TEACHER / EDUCATOR FAQ

 - + What do you do if the weather is inclement?

-- Programs run throughout every season, regardless of weather, however Grouse Mountain may be required to postpone programs due to extreme weather conditions.
+- Programs run throughout every season, regardless of weather we encourage you to check the current conditions on the website.
+Grouse Mountain may be required to postpone programs due to extreme weather conditions.
 If we determine that for the safety of all guests the mountain will not open, every effort will be made to contact the teacher and the school prior to 7:00 am the day of the program.

 - + Grants